Loop Spaces and Representations: Loop spaces and flat connections

 One of the complicated aspects of the theory is that the domain of derived rings, target of topological spaces, and functors of points themselves must be treated with the correct enriched homotopical understanding.
 We recommend To\"en's excellent survey \cite{Toen} (as well as \cite{conns}) for more details and references.
 It was our introduction to many of the notions of derived algebraic geometry, in particular derived loop spaces.

-\subsubsection{Three kinds of loops}
+\subsection{Three kinds of loops}

-We consider the circle $S^1=B\Z=K(\Z,1)$ as a (locally constant) stack.
-Since we work in characteristic zero, its algebra of cochains is formal

-In fact, $\cO(S^1)$ is the free symmetric algebra (in the graded sense) on a single generator of degree one.
-Thus its affinization (the spectrum of its algebra of cochains) is an odd version of the affine line, namely the classifying stack of the additive group This is the stack that assigns to a $k$-algebra $R$ the groupoid $BR$, or equivalently the Eilenberg-MacLane space $K(R,1)$, where we consider $R$ as an additive group.
-We will prefer the notation $B\Ga$ to emphasize the group structure on $\Aff(S^1)$.
+We consider the circle $S^1={\rm B}\Z=K(\Z,1)$ as a (locally constant) stack.
+Since we work in characteristic zero, its algebra of cochains is formal In fact, $\cO(S^1)$ is the free symmetric algebra (in the graded sense) on a single generator of degree one.
+Thus its affinization (the functor corepresented by its algebra of cochains) is an odd version of the affine line, namely the classifying stack of the additive group This is the stack that assigns to a $k$-algebra $R$ the space ${\rm B}R$, or equivalently (in the case of $R$ discrete) the Eilenberg-MacLane space $K(R,1)$, where we consider $R$ as an additive group.
+We will prefer the notation ${\rm B}\Ga$ to emphasize the group structure on $\Aff(S^1)$.

 \begin{defn} The {\em loop space} of a derived stack $X$ is the derived mapping stack

 The {\em unipotent loop space} of $X$ is the derived mapping stack

 The {\em formal loop space} of $X$ is the formal completion of $\cL X$ along the constant loops